DDM-Lab/janus/README.md

 If any that are open are no longer needed please either close them and update the sheet, or let me (dfm) know and I’ll take care of it.

-### Demos and other applications that should always run
+### Demos that should always be running run

 Most of our online experiments have relatively short lifetimes, and don’t need to automatically restart when Janus is rebooted.
 In fact, it’s probably best that they don’t in case we forget to stop them when no longer needed (but please, do remember to stop them!).

-But some do need to run 7/24, for example permanent demos.
-The [pm2 process manager](https://pm2.keymetrics.io/) is running on Janus, and using this is usually the simplest way to accomplish this.
+But permanent demos do need to run 7/24 The
+[pm2 process manager](https://pm2.keymetrics.io/) is running on Janus, and using this is usually the simplest way to accomplish this.
 New demos can be added to those started by `pm2` simply by calling `pm2 start` with suitable arguments.
 However, it is important to only call